polybjorn/obsidian-readest-highlights/README.md

 ## Requirements

 Desktop Obsidian with access to a Readest Books folder.
-Readest's built-in sync (optional) is the easiest way to collect annotations from other devices into one folder, but any setup that exposes the folder to Obsidian works.
+Readest's built-in sync is the easiest way to collect annotations from other devices into one folder, but any setup that exposes the folder to Obsidian works.

 ## What the plugin accesses